 Cyclone Idai in southeast Africa, March 2019

 In March 2019 Cyclone Idai raged through Mozambique and the neighboring states of Zimbabwe and Malawi.
 The coastal city of Beira was particularly affected by the storm.
 The gusts, storm surges and flooding destroyed almost the whole city and large parts of the immediate environment.
-Hilfswerk GL Zürich appealed for special donations for the cyclone’s victims on the occasion of the service at GL Zürich on March 30 and on the internet.
+Hilfswerk GL Zürich appealed for special donations for the cyclone’s victims on the occasion of the service at GL Zürich on 30 March 2019 and on its website.
 The earmarked donations received resulted in the amount of approximately CHF 8,000, which was transferred to the Swiss Red Cross.

 Flood disaster in Kerala (southern India), 2018

 In August 2018, the Indian state of Kerala was hit by the worst flood disaster in 100 years.
 The monsoon was exceptionally strong that year, causing great damage and much hardship.
 44 rivers burst their banks due to heavy rainfall and flooded large parts of the state of Kerala.
 Hilfswerk GL Zürich designated the September prayer collection for the victims of this flood of the century.
 The earmarked donations received resulted in the sum of around CHF 61,000, mainly thanks to an exceptionally large individual donation.
 This amount was transferred to the Swiss Red Cross.

 Famine in South Sudan, 2017